 The RS 195, like the rest of the RS series, have a good battery life.
 They lasted about 19 hours which is a bit shorter than the previous models but should be sufficient for most extended listening sessions.
 They also use rechargeable AAA batteries that can be charged with the stand.
 Unfortunately, it takes more than 8 hours for a full charge which is very limiting, but the charge time is heavily dependent on the capacity, age and wear of the rechargeable batteries.
 On the upside, you can always just swap out the AAA with new non-rechargeable batteries which may be less cost effective but has 0 charge time.

 No compatible app.

 The RS 195 have a good direct line-of-sight range but once the stand is obstructed the range is significantly reduced to about 30ft.
-It's a decent wireless range especially considering that they're RF headphones, but it's not as good as some the Bluetooth models we've tested (see our recommendations for the best Bluetooth over-ear headphones).
+It's a decent wireless range especially considering that they're RF headphones, but it's not as good as some the Bluetooth models we've tested.
 They perform a lot better than Bluetooth headphones (with no special codecs) for watching movies thanks to the low latency of radio frequency, but the RS-195 have a slightly laggier connection than the previous models.
 It's not that big of a difference, but it may be noticeable particularly when gaming.